tagup/ops-challenges/backend/README.md

 ## Tips

-While this is only an exercise, try to design and implement your solution as you would do for real production code.
 Show us how you create clean and maintainable code that produces the target result.
-Build something that we'd be happy to contribute to.

 In particular, we value clearly structured and well-documented code, designed for testability, maintainability, and performance.
 Adhere to PEP8 if possible, and use consistent naming schemes.
+Build something that we'd be happy to contribute to.

+While this is only an exercise, try to design and implement your solution as you would do for real production code.
+Although they are beyond the scope of the exercise, consider how you might incorporate logging, monitoring, access control, persistence, and scalability.

 Feel free to add more features: we're curious about what you can think of.
-Consider how you might incorporate logging, monitoring, access control, persistence, and scalability.
+If, in a real production situation, you would advocate for any changes to this specification, feel free to note your deviations and your motivations.
 We'd expect the same if you worked with us!